Carnival Corporation Update on Operations

 - Ventilation Systems

-- HEPA filtration systems to key areas such as medical centers and dedicated isolation rooms
+- HEPA filtration systems for key areas such as medical centers and dedicated isolation rooms

 - Partnerships with Local Stakeholders

 - Working with local health authorities, destinations and other key stakeholders to ensure alignment on our enhanced health and safety protocols, including shore excursions that are managed by each brand and follow strictly mandated guidelines

-- Monitor disease activity and health regulations in the destinations we visit and adjust the itinerary as necessary
+- Monitor COVID-19 activity and health regulations in the destinations we visit and adjust itineraries as necessary

 For the latest updates on cruise operations from our nine world-leading cruise line brands, please visit the brand homepages at the links below.

 Health Advisors Supporting Enhanced Protocols